 Fennel (Scientific name: Foeniculum vulgare), which is most often associated with Italian cooking, is a hardy, perennial herb.
+It is a relative of parsley, carrot and coriander.
 Fennel bulb can be consumed raw or cooked.

 Fennel Has Licorice-Like Flavor

 Fennel has licorice-like flavor.
+Fennel bulbs have the texture of celery.
 It has a rich history that dates back to ancient times.
 According to Greek mythology, fennel stalks were used to carry knowledge down from Gods to men.